illinoisdata/DeepOLA/baselines/presto/setup_readme.md

 l_dummy       VARCHAR(10))
 ROW FORMAT DELIMITED FIELDS TERMINATED BY '|';
 ```
-<p> Then to load the tables with the data in HDFS, run the following commands </p>
+<h2> Then to load the tables with the data in HDFS, run the following commands </h2>

 ```
 LOAD DATA INPATH '/tpch_data/customer.tbl' INTO TABLE CUSTOMER;